jperez3/taccoform-blog/hugo/content/posts/PKR_P1.md

 ### Packer Builds

-Now that we've gone over the basis, it's time to get our hands dirty and start building some AMIs.
+Now that we've gone over the basics, it's time to get our hands dirty and start building some AMIs.
 We'll be using the same configuration used for `awscli` to provision a packer image with [AWS System Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) (yes it's a long and ridiculous name for an otherwise cool tool.)

 #### Pre-Flight